carlosmunoz/zanata-wiki/InternationalizationGuidelines.md

           <view-handler>com.sun.facelets.FaceletViewHandler</view-handler>
        </application>
 - Open the .xhtml JSF files and locate strings.
 Sometimes they are between tags, but sometimes they are sitting as values within the tags of buttons or other widgets.
-- Replace the strings with #{messages{{{[Pick an unique key for each of the strings.
+- Replace the strings with `#{messages['stringKey']}`.
+Pick an unique key for each of the strings.
-- Create/modify messages{{{*}}}.properties files in src/resources/.
+- Create/modify messages*.properties files in src/resources/.
 The messages.properties as fallback might not be there, so you could clone from English one messages_en.properties.
 - Create translations by adding a line in .properties files: stringKey=Translated string.
 - Build and deploy to server for testing, from my development environment I run after I have started my application server for deployment: